 The Professional Development Alternatives (PDA) modules are designed to assist educators in becoming more proficient in responding to the various instructional and behavioral needs of each individual learner in order to maximize achievement of all students.

-Many of these modules will support the new recertification requirement for instruction in teaching students with disabilities.
-However, each school district is responsible to ascertain if the content of a module satisfies the content requirement for students with disabilities credit (Renewal Credit in Teaching Students with Disabilities DPS 2014-12).
-Please note: individuals not currently employed by a Florida school district or organization with an approved MIP, must verify that their local school district or organization is willing to award inservice points for non-employees.
+Many of these modules will satisfy the Florida Department of Education recertification requirement of 20 Florida inservice points in teaching students with disabilities; however, each school district is responsible to ascertain if the content of professional learning activity completed by a school district employee satisfies the content requirement for teaching students with disabilities credit.
+This may vary from district to district.
+To read more about the teaching students with disabilities recertification requirement go to: https://info.fldoe.org/docushare/dsweb/Get/Document-6975/dps-2014-12a.pdf.
+Fdlrs will verify completion of inservice credits to districts or other entity.
+Inservice points must be awarded by a school district or other entity with an approved Florida Master Inservice Plan (MIP).
+Please note: individuals not currently employed by a Florida school district or entity with an approved MIP, should verify that a former district or other entity with an approved Master Inservice Plan is willing to award inservice points for non-employees.

 The facilitated modules provide ongoing collaboration with colleagues and expert facilitators.
 The independent study modules allow self-paced learning.